-Housing Authority of Myrtle Beach is a public housing agency in Myrtle Beach, South Carolina that participates in the Section 8 Housing Choice Voucher program.
-As of April 26th, 2019, Housing Authority of Myrtle Beach has 1 waiting lists that are open now or opening soon.
+Housing Authority of Myrtle Beach is a Public Housing Agency in Myrtle Beach, South Carolina that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of June 17th, 2019, Housing Authority of Myrtle Beach has 1 waiting lists that are open now or opening soon.

 The Veterans Affairs Supportive Housing (VASH) Waiting List is open indefinitely.